shadorki/vrc-owo-suit/README.md

    This repository is setup with a Github action to compile the standalone executable.
 If you would like to compile it on your local machine you can read the action for the command via `pyinstaller` [here](./.github/workflows/release.yml).

 ## Setting up your avatar

+## Notes

+So it looks like when I send a sensation it cancels out the previous one

+Looks Like what I'll have to do is keep track of what sensations are in contact, and if they end up being triggered then I can chain them directly